 How to file a patent in Brazil?

-The official language to file a patent in Brazil is Portuguese.
-The application may be filed in any other foreign language; however, its sworn translation into Portuguese should be submitted within ten working days from the date of filing.
+The official language for filing a patent in Brazil is Portuguese.
+You may file the application in any other foreign language, but you must submit a sworn Portuguese translation within ten working days from the filing date.

-7. Translation of the foreign patent application to the local language if extending the original application
+• Translation of the foreign patent application into Portuguese if you extend the original application.

-8. Official certified priority document, including translation if needed, priority number and country of origin
+• Official certified priority document, including translation if needed, priority number, and country of origin.

-9. Official search results from the Patent Office where the patent was first filed
+• Official search results from the patent office where the patent was first filed.

-10. The Patent filing can also be presented with the information from points 1, 2, and 3 along with a copy of the original foreign patent information, priority information including date and number.
+You may also file the patent application using information from points 1, 2, and 3, along with a copy of the original foreign patent information and priority details (date and number).

-The application may be filed in any other foreign language; however, the term for submission of the Portuguese translation is 60 days from the filing date.
+Although you may file the application in any foreign language, you must provide the Portuguese translation within 60 days from the filing date.

 Contact us to initiate the process of filing a patent in Brazil.
 Click Here.